U.S. top court rules against Cisco Systems in patent infringement fight

 “It can render litigation more burdensome for everyone involved,” Kennedy said of the good faith defense.

-Scalia said the ruling would benefit so-called patent trolls, companies that hold patents only for the purpose of suing firms seeking to develop new products.
+In his dissenting opinion, Scalia said the ruling would benefit so-called patent trolls, which are companies that hold patents only for the purpose of suing firms seeking to develop new products.

 The case is Commil v.
 Cisco, U.S. Supreme Court, No. 13-896.